ProjectPythia/pythia-foundations/core/overview.md

 and incorporates Dask under the hood to make dealing with large arrays easier.

-You will occasionally find yourself needing to use a core library directly (e.g. you might create a plot with xarray and then call a specific matplotlib function to customise a label on that plot), but to avoid re-inventing the wheel your first impulse should always be to check whether a high-level library like Pandas or Xarray has the functionality you need.
+You will occasionally find yourself needing to use a core library directly (e.g. you might create a plot with Xarray and then call a specific Matplotlib function to customise a label on that plot), but to avoid re-inventing the wheel your first impulse should always be to check whether a high-level library like Pandas or Xarray has the functionality you need.